ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The `camera`, `scene` and `renderer` variables are global variables so that they are available throughout our script.
 They will be defined inside of functions that we will create.
 Remove the `const` keyword in front of their declarations that we already added.
 We will also initialize a `player` variable for our created box.
 The `boxSideLength` variable is for the x, y and z lengths of our box, most of our boxes will be squares.
-Now, let's define the called `init` function.
+Now, let's define the function called `init`.
 This function will be used to initialize the game, by rendering and setting up the scene and creating our objects.
 Define an `init` function and move the camera, light and renderer code inside of it:

 ```javascript
 function init() {